FriendsOfCake/crud/docs/listeners/api-transformation.md

 ## \keyMethods & \valueMethods

-To avoid looping through everything twice when you want to do your own custom transformation the `ApiTransformationListener` allows you to hook into the recursive loop method.
+To avoid looping through everything multiple times, when you want to do your own custom transformation the `ApiTransformationListener` allows you to hook into the recursive loop method.
 This can be done by defining additional methods in the `keyMethods` or `valueMethods` options.
-Their use is similar to the `call_user_func()` syntax:
+Their use is similar to the `call_user_func()` syntax, the callback recieves both the value, and the key (array index) returning the updated value:

 __Example methods__